 Adesina was not just a farmer s minister; he is pro-access, pro-science and pro-change.
 He supports the use of improved technologies for agriculture.
 He was the first Nigerian minister of agriculture who vocally supported biotechnology.
 Although the anti-GMO activists criticized his efforts in supporting Bt cotton field trials, he remained steadfast and committed to transforming agriculture on the continent through his various initiatives, which increased farmers’ yields and incomes.

-This is one of my favorite quotes on his idea about the use of biotechnology in agriculture:
+This is one of our favorite quotes on his idea about the use of biotechnology in agriculture:

 Unless Africa uses modern technologies, our farmers output will remain low and we will remain dependent on others to feed us.
 That is definitely not the way to have food sovereignty.
 That will only deepen dependency on others.
 We must feed ourselves with dignity and we must use appropriate modern technologies to do so, give choices to farmers while preserving biodiversity, building environmental resilience, robust ecosystems and protecting the health and well being of our people .